maximeschoeni/sublanguage/readme.txt

 = Post title, content or excerpt does not translate as expected in my theme =

-First go to `Settings -> Sublanguages` and verify the relevant post type is set to be translatable.
+First go to `Sublanguage>Settings` and verify the relevant post type is set to be translatable.

 Then verify you are using the proper filters in you template file.